ksu-cs-textbooks/cis301/content/6-chapter/6_1-univRules.md

 }
 ```

-We can read the justification `∀e 1 Socrates` as: "for all elimination of the for all statement on line 1, plugging in the individual Socrates".
+We can read the justification `∀e 1 Socrates` as: "for all elimination of the for-all statement on line 1, plugging in the individual Socrates".

 ## For all introduction